aresada99/backend-oredata-demo-banking-app/README.md

 <img width="1080" height="683" alt="front-8" src="https://github.com/user-attachments/assets/61b9b126-9244-4c85-b600-f36b563e957a" />
 <img width="1080" height="682" alt="front-9" src="https://github.com/user-attachments/assets/a4f195c0-423c-4ff0-8305-aaf5e211bf50" />

 In the Transfer page, all accounts of the user are listed.
 User can select specific account and transfer money from it.
-When an account selected, the
+When an account selected, the Sender Account Number box automatically filled and becomes immutable.
+Recipient Account Number can be entered by free text.
+Also if user wants to transfer between their own account, user can easily select the account and Recipient Account Number part will be filled automatically.
+Also user cannot transfer to the same account number.
+If Amount is sufficient and proper, transaction can be done.

 <img width="1080" height="685" alt="front-10" src="https://github.com/user-attachments/assets/fe3a5325-b2e4-4e38-b225-0f5e1757f226" />
 <img width="1080" height="683" alt="front-11" src="https://github.com/user-attachments/assets/dffee5f7-5f6a-4e6c-9414-8bb359dddf67" />